jameskimthing/minimalist-focus-timer/README.md

 ## Credits

+- [Icones](https://github.com/antfu/icones) for providing the all the icons used within the project, under the [MIT](https://opensource.org/license/mit/) license
 - Notification sound [Simple Chiptune Jingle 1](https://freesound.org/people/AndreWharn/sounds/501207/) by [AndreWharn](https://freesound.org/people/AndreWharn/) under the [CC BY 4.0 DEED](https://creativecommons.org/licenses/by/4.0/) license, acquired at February 14, 2024